ovr/ovr.github.io/app/_posts/en/2014/128-days-opensource.md

 If you want to see new articles or projects, please follow or start my project. (i will be happy)

-Will see you soon and now say you : "Happy Coding with Phalcon and Zephir".
+Will see you soon and I talk to you : "Happy Coding with Phalcon and Zephir".